nordeck/jitsi-multiple-ui/README.md

 ![Custom Jitsi URL](docs/custom-jitsi-url.png)

-We need a `code` section in `URL` to select a custom index page with its own fature set for `Jitsi`.
+We need a `code` section in `URL` to select a custom index page with its own feature set for `Jitsi`.
 The last two sections of `path` have a special meaning for `Jitsi`.
 The last one is `room` and the other one is `tenant` (_isolated room group_).